evaitl/flushreload/README.md

 Computer Security FlushReload.c in rust.
 Taken from figure 13.2 in https://www.handsonsecurity.net/.

-You can see the original code [here](https://github.com/kevin-w-du/BookCode/blob/master/Meltdown_Attack/FlushReload.c).
+You can see the original C code [here](https://github.com/kevin-w-du/BookCode/blob/master/Meltdown_Attack/FlushReload.c).

 Basically a homework assignment.